digitalocean/doctl/README.md

 ### Environment variables

-In addition to specifying configuration using `config.yaml` file or program arguments, it is also possible to override values just for the give session with environment variables:
+In addition to specifying configuration using `config.yaml` file or program arguments, it is also possible to override values just for the given session with environment variables:

 ```
 # Use instead of --context argument